ab0x90/writeups/Cybergames_2021/was_my_flag_part1/WAS_my_flag_writeup.md

 ![](8.png)

 Hit F12 to bring up the devtools.
 This windows shows the 3 files and actually displays the wasm file, and here we can see the $checkFlag function.
 Selecting any bytecode position will set a breakpoint.
+Then using the buttons within the red box, I can control the application.

 ![](9.png)

-By entering input into the webpage, the application hits our breakpoint and we can step through the application.
+By entering input into the webpage, the application hits the breakpoint and I can step through the application.

 ![](10.png)